MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/overview-cloud-scale-analytics.md

 ## Where to start?

 One you've consumed this documentation set, in particular the governance, security, operating and best practices sections we would recommend trying to get a proof of concept environment running using the deployment templates.
-These templates, with the architecture guidance, will get you hand-on with some of the Azure technology stack.
+These templates, with the architecture guidance, will get you hands-on with some of the Azure technologies.
 The [Getting Started Checklist](architectures/data-mesh-checklist.md) has four stages of maturity and items you need to start small with your first landing zone (stage 1) through to stage 4 (critical governance components) which can come later in your cloud-scale analytics deployment.

 ## Next steps